 We approved Amendment 20 to the Atlantic Mackerel, Squid, and Butterfish Fishery Management Plan on October 22, 2018.
 This action created a new Tier 3 longfin squid incidental moratorium permit.To be issued the new Tier 3 longfin squid incidental permit, vessel owners must apply for this new permit by February 29, 2020.

-More detailed information can be found in the Amendment 20 final rule and on our Atlantic mackerel, squid, and butterfish webpage.
+More detailed information can be found in the Amendment 20 final rule and in the Atlantic mackerel, squid, and butterfish fishery management plan.

 Longfin Squid Moratorium Tier 3 Permit (SMB1C) Qualification Criteria